PyCav/PyCav-Library/docs/source/api/quantum/index.rst

 Introduction to the Quantum module
 --------------------------

-This module contains functions for the use in 1st order perturbation theory calculations and solving 1d boundary value problems using the Shooting method.
+This module contains functions for use in 1st order perturbation theory calculations and for solving 1d boundary value problems using the Shooting method.
+It also contains a class designed to represent systems of interacting spins.
 Documentation explaining the use of each function and the algorithms used within will be presented in individual sections.

 In-depth Documentation
 -------